1988 Tompkins Square Park riot: Aftermath

-The city's reaction
+City's reaction

 Mayor Koch called the park a "cesspool" where "sandboxes are soiled with feces and urine."
 Koch admitted he had not seen the feces and urine himself.
 "There are people, hundreds of them, I'm told, who park there all 24 hours a day, and obviously there are bodily needs."

 Hundreds of officers were called out on a steamy Saturday for the worst violence the city had seen in years, yet Koch did not know about it until the next day and said he did not speak to Ward about it until Monday.

 Ward himself had been the subject of controversy in the past, and the riot became a cause to reflect on the negative aspects of his record as Commissioner.
 After 10 people were shot in Brooklyn in 1984, nobody could find him for days.
 He appeared drunk at a Patrolmen's Benevolent Association convention in 1984; under his watch in 1985, officers in Queens used stun guns on suspects and in 1986 officers in Brooklyn stole and sold drugs.
 He was lambasted in 1987 for telling African American journalists that most crime in New York City was committed by young black men and later told black ministers in reference to that remark, "our little secret is out."
 He told a woman who was scared about a series of rapes that she was the type of woman a rapist would go after.